iron-io/docs/mq/reference/api/index.md

 ## Add a Message to a Queue

-Push a message onto the queue.
+This call adds or pushes a message onto the queue.

 ### Endpoint